cloudaware/compliance-policies/ce/ca/aws/s3/bucket-policy-deny-http-requests/remediation.md

 2. Select the Check box next to the Bucket.
 3. Click on `Permissions`.
 4. Click `Bucket Policy`.
-5. Add this to the existing policy filling in the required information:
+5. Add either of the following to the existing policy, filling in the required information:

 ```json
 {